 Pebbled Pumpkin Platter

 Assemble a simple fall display to liven up a small table.
 Line a plate with colored leaves (real or faux) and cover the leaves with multicolored nuts.
 To complete the look, nestle an adorable mini pumpkin on top.

 For a mantel display that will stay timely past fall, choose a pumpkin with a pastel hue and pair it with softly shaded leaves.
 The result is a simple but elegant arrangement.
 Can't find a pastel pumpkin?
 Make your own by painting your pumpkin in the desired shade.
 When painting, start out by sanding a clean dry pumpkin to make it smooth.
 Start with a base coat and finish with topcoat to prevent cracking and flaking.

 Dress up any table with this easy-to-make tabletop tree.
 Simply fill a glass cylinder vase with birdseed and stick several sturdy branches inside.
 Next, drill a small hole in the stem of each pumpkin and string it along fishing line or florist's wire to hang.

-Bare white pumpkins make for a stylish centerpiece when placed atop a clear glass platter.
+Although orange pumpkins are certainly festive, sometimes bare is better.
+These white pumpkins make for a stylish centerpiece when placed atop a clear glass platter.
 Set the arrangement on a pale orange runner and weave a contrasting orange ribbon along its base for a final bit of finesse.

+Head to your local craft store and checkout their selection of faux pumpkins to emulate this display.
 Mini silver pumpkins atop antique crystal vases create an air of sophistication.
 Set them on a rectangular silver tray for added panache.